latest nhpb_banner 1__compressed2

 Call Action for Bridgeport Community Development Inc. (ABCD) at (203) 366-8241.
 Or learn more on assistance from Action for Bridgeport Community Development.

 Fairfield Connecticut based Operation Hope offers low income and other qualified individuals with a large number of assistance programs.
-Among them include.
+Among them include the following.
 Dial (203) 292-5588

 • Debt reduction and credit counseling.- Work with a counselor to reduce debts, lower interest payments, and get back on track.
+This also includes help with car loans.
 Call them to learn more on other programs.

 • Housing assistance - Get help with rent, mortgage assistance, and learn about foreclosure prevention programs in Fairfield County and the state.
 Read more on Connecticut mortgage assistance programs.